 And occasionally even today I use the nasal saline solution spray if my nose or sinuses feel dry.
 I keep several bottles around so they are convenient at all times.
 Avoid spraying your nasal septum, always spray toward the outside of your nose, to prevent a perforated septum.

 After several follow up visits the process was complete.
 I could breath very well!
 The doctor also strongly recommended using a humidifier at least in the bedroom and certainly during the winter.
-I use a Hunter Humidifier, I've had two for several years.
+I use a Hunter Humidifier, I have had two for several years.

 Possibly, if you use a humidifier and saline solution before you develop sinus problems, you might not need the surgery.
-Of course a dehumidifier can't fix a deviated septum!
-It was also suggested I continue to use the saline solution 3 times a day forever, something I haven't done.
+A dehumidifier cannot fix a deviated septum!
+It was also suggested I continue to use the saline solution 3 times a day forever, something I have not done.
 I do use it occasionally when my nose feels dry.

 My sinus allergies were virtually non-existent and this has been so since, now 3 years.
 I used to have moderately severe symptoms, now even at the peak of grass season, I might have some slight tearing in my eyes but I can breath through my nose quite well.
 This was a totally unexpected benefit and I may be the only one who is this lucky.
 This possible improvement was not promised nor even mentioned by the doctor.
 Also sinus headache seems to be virtually gone!
-I'd tend to have these in the winter when it was extremely dry and of course during the allergy season.
+I would tend to have these in the winter when it was extremely dry and during the allergy season.
 Finally even today in the winter the humidifier really helps.
 Yesterday, 12/29/2003 I forgot to turn on the dehumidifier.
 I noticed in the morning my nose seemed more restricted and dried out.
-What was surprising is my wife who didn't know I forgot to turn the humidifier on also mentioned she was all stuffy!.
-The humidifier can really make a difference in comfort while sleeping, of course primarily in winter, unless you're in the desert!
+What was surprising is my wife who did not know I forgot to turn the humidifier on also mentioned she was all stuffy!.
+The humidifier can really make a difference in comfort while sleeping, primarily in winter, unless you are in the desert!

 So this was my surgical experience for a septal deviation and it was worth the effort.

-I hope you find this helpful if you're having these difficulties or are considering surgery.
+I hope you find this helpful if you are having these difficulties or are considering surgery.